Skip to content Skip to footer

 Even when you’ve long taken shelter in the shade, sunburn can make it feel like you’re constantly burning up.
 So, to ease sunburn pain and bring your body temperature back down, we recommend taking a gentle cool shower or bath.

-You should avoid using harsh soaps on the sunburn, however, as this can irritate and dry out your damaged skin.
+You should avoid using harsh soaps on the sunburn too, as this can irritate and dry out your damaged skin.
 Instead, turn to your trusty Aloe vera lotion to lock in that moisture and stop sunburn pain!

 3. Drink plenty of water